Regan298/Disaster-Master/Architectural Design.md

 <br><br>

+**Concern 3: That the scope supplied by the client is too vast, and requires too much complex functionality out of the system.
+This could make implementation difficult and the end product over-complicated and hard to use.**

+A large scope and complicated requirements can result in a buggy implementation and a heavy product which is difficult to use.
+The risk of this occurring can be mitigated however, by breaking down the projects components with the client.
+Breaking down the project into a modular structure (fig 3.2), makes each component more defined and its purpose clearer.
+This helps to convey to the client which components are necessary, and contribute toward completing the MVP.
+Extensions on the MVP can then be made accordingly, after feedback is given by the client on this more basic version of the system.

 **Concern 19: Project failure as a result of the developers acting in non-productive ways, means that the reputation of VUW and more specifically ENGR301/302 is tarnished.**